 The following is typical of what you may expect on a Classic Barges cruise:

 With Bangkok disappearing into the wake, coconut palms and banana trees, interspersed with rice paddies, slip endlessly by.
 Afternoon tea on deck is an elegant affair, reminiscent of times long past, with sandwiches, pastries and freshly baked scones.
-Numerous Buddhist temples or 'Wat' are dotted along the river.
-Resplendent in lavish gold ornamentation, these are interesting places to visit; and as they usually have a boat landing, make convenient places to stop for the night.
-We have chosen 'Wat Sala Daeng Nua' as it has a good jetty and convenient electrical power.
-Here you will have ample time to explore the 'Wat'; your hostess will advise you in the appropriate Buddhism etiquette.
-As evening draws near, you can return to the boat to freshen up and enjoy your favourite cocktails whilst watching the sun set over the water.
-Our fully stocked bar can provide the full A to Z of mixed drinks, cocktails, wines and spirits.
+Numerous Buddhist temples or ‘Wat’ are dotted along the river.
+Resplendent in lavish gold ornamentation, these are interesting places to visit.
+There are a number of small resorts along the riverside and as they usually have a boat landing, make convenient places to stop for the night.